 HireUTexas powered by Handshake provides access to all job types to students in all phases of their educational journey.
 Employer accounts and postings are reviewed based upon the information provided by the talent acquisition professional.
 Talent acquisition professionals must agree to all recruiting policies and postings must adhere to the criteria detailed below.

 For a successful Handshake account registration with a high trust score, employers must:

 - Provide as much information as possible to help students research and learn about your organization and opportunity.

 - Provide a professional website and matching contact domain email address (e.g., no personal, gmail, or yahoo accounts allowed).

 - Represent a recognized business with a business location and address; personal requests/postings are prohibited.

 HireUTexas powered by Handshake welcomes SATP postings that adhere to our recruiting policies.
 SATP recruiters (e.g., employment/staffing agencies) must sign the Staffing Agency Statement of Understanding and Compliance.
 This form details the compliance guidelines created to protect student and alumni materials and contact information when connecting with employers via a SATP.

-The university will not accept companies or positions related to the study, cultivation, use, or distribution of recreational or medical marijuana.
-As the use of marijuana is illegal at the federal level, we must comply with federal law.
-In addition, the use of marijuana violates the Drug-Free Schools and Campuses Act and continues to be banned on campus.
+The University of Texas at Austin will not accept companies or post positions related to the study, cultivation, use, or distribution of recreational or cannabis or medical marijuana.
+As the use of cannabis and marijuana is illegal at the federal level, and UT Austin receives federal funds, we must comply with federal law.

 Job Posting Review Process